 Detailed planning won’t work but try to identify broad professional aims; align your career needs and interests with the trends or opportunities you see emerging.
 Ask yourself whether you have the right relationships to achieve your goals?

-- Do a network analysis – strong & weak ties
+Do a network analysis – strong and weak ties

 To apply the theory, read how to revive a tired network.